aouini-imen/imen-aouini/README.md

 ## 🚀 About Me
 💡 Passionate IT Supervisor with hands-on experience in managing and optimizing hotel IT infrastructures.
 🔍 Strong focus on **network performance, security, and system reliability**.
-⚡ Known for solving complex technical issues بسرعة و efficacité.
+⚡ Known for solving complex technical issues et efficacité.

 ---